danmalcolm/RezRouting.Net/readme.md

 Resources come in 2 types, based on plurality:

-- A _singular_ resource refers to a single "thing" or entity in your application
+- A _singular_ resource refers to a single "thing" or entity in your application.
+Singular resources have a URL like /session
 - A _collection_ resource contains multiple "things" or entities.
 Both the collection itself and the items within it are resources in their own right.
+The collection itself has a URL like /users.
+Individual resources within a collection have an identifier within the URL, e.g. /users/2920 or /users/phoebe.

 Often, resources are structured within others.
 If our simple photo application was structured around photo albums, we might make an albums resource available at _/albums_, with photos nested beneath.